dltj/dltj-blog/content/2007-04-26-disseminator-centric-repository.md

 Using the Fedora Admin client, under the "Builders" menu, select "Behavior Definition Builder".
 The first pane, "General" parameters, use a specific PID of '`demo:bDefExample`' and put something in for the Behavior Object Name, Behavior Object Description, and one of the Dublin Core Metadata fields.
 (It doesn't matter what you put in for these values.)

-{% include figure image_path="/wp-content/uploads/2007/04/bdbgeneral.png" caption="Fedora Admin Behavior Definition Builder &ldquo;General&rdquo; pane" alt="Fedora Admin Behavior Definition Builder &ldquo;General&rdquo; pane" %}{: .align-center}
+{{ image(float="center" localsrc="/wp-content/uploads/2007/04/bdbgeneral.png", caption="Fedora Admin Behavior Definition Builder &ldquo;General&rdquo; pane", alt="Fedora Admin Behavior Definition Builder &ldquo;General&rdquo; pane") }}

 Under the "Abstract Methods" pane, create new definitions for each of the disseminator methods

-{% include figure image_path="/wp-content/uploads/2007/04/bdbabstractmethods.png" caption="Fedora Admin Behavior Definition Builder &ldquo;Abstract Methods&rdquo; pane" alt="Fedora Admin Behavior Definition Builder &ldquo;Abstract Methods&rdquo; pane" %}{: .align-center}
+{{ image(float="center" localsrc="/wp-content/uploads/2007/04/bdbabstractmethods.png", caption="Fedora Admin Behavior Definition Builder &ldquo;Abstract Methods&rdquo; pane", alt="Fedora Admin Behavior Definition Builder &ldquo;Abstract Methods&rdquo; pane") }}

 Under the "Documentation" pane, put something in the first entry.
 Again, it doesn't matter what is put in for these values, but they are required.

-{% include figure image_path="/wp-content/uploads/2007/04/bdbdocumentation.png" caption="Fedora Admin Behavior Definition Builder &ldquo;Documentation&rdquo; pane" alt="Fedora Admin Behavior Definition Builder &ldquo;Documentation&rdquo; pane" %}{: .align-center}
+{{ image(float="center" localsrc="/wp-content/uploads/2007/04/bdbdocumentation.png", caption="Fedora Admin Behavior Definition Builder &ldquo;Documentation&rdquo; pane", alt="Fedora Admin Behavior Definition Builder &ldquo;Documentation&rdquo; pane") }}

 Select "Ingest" at the bottom of the window, and the `demo:bDefExample` bDef will be created.
 Alternatively, you could import the `demo:bDefExample` saved in the DRC source code repository (choose "original format" at the bottom of that page).